Should You Travel with Alzheimer’s?

 People with Alzheimer’s need consistency so it is often easier to travel with someone in the earlier stages of the disease.
 If your loved one exhibits delusional, disinhibited behavior, physical or verbal aggression, has a high risk of falling or has unstable medical conditions it may be a better idea to find summer fun locally.

-At TransMedCare, our professional staff is highly experienced in the long distance transport of Alzheimer’s patients.
+At TransMedCare, our professional staff is highly experienced on how to best travel with Alzheimer’s patients.
 Our medical transport vehicles are fully equipped for a safe, smooth and comfortable journey.
 We provide a caregiver for the entire journey and welcome family and pets to ride along.
 We are committed to creating a loving and familiar environment for your loved ones while on the road, with an emphasis on comfort and compassion.
 Contact us anytime of the day or night at 888-984-3722.